jaanga/lib/md/test.md

 Blockquotes are indented:

-&gt; The syntax is based on the way email programs &gt; usually do quotations.
-You don't need to hard-wrap &gt; the paragraphs in your blockquotes, but it looks much nicer if you do.
+> The syntax is based on the way email programs
+> usually do quotations.
+You don't need to hard-wrap
+> the paragraphs in your blockquotes, but it looks much nicer if you do.
 Depends how lazy you feel.

 Advanced blockquotes: Nesting
 -----------------------------

-You can put other Markdown blocks in a blockquote; just add a `&gt;` followed by a space:
+You can put other Markdown blocks in a blockquote; just add a `>` followed by a space:

 Parragraph breaks in a blockquote:

-&gt; The &gt; on the blank lines is optional.
+> The > on the blank lines is optional.
-&gt; Include it or don't; Markdown doesn't care.
+> Include it or don't; Markdown doesn't care.
-&gt;
+>
-&gt; But your plain text looks better to
+> But your plain text looks better to
-&gt; humans if you include the extra `&gt;`
+> humans if you include the extra `>`
-&gt; between paragraphs.
+> between paragraphs.

 Blockquotes within a blockquote:

-&gt; A standard blockquote is indented
+> A standard blockquote is indented
-&gt; &gt; A nested blockquote is indented more
+> > A nested blockquote is indented more
-&gt; &gt; &gt; &gt; You can nest to any depth.
+> > > > You can nest to any depth.

 Lists in a blockquote:

-&gt; - A list in a blockquote
+> - A list in a blockquote
-&gt; - With a &gt; and space in front of it
+> - With a > and space in front of it
-&gt;     * A sublist
+>     * A sublist

 Preformatted text in a blockquote:

-&gt;     Indent five spaces total.
+>     Indent five spaces total.
 The first
-&gt;     one is part of the blockquote designator.
+>     one is part of the blockquote designator.